 Our Research

-We aim to conduct rigorous research that provides the evidence STEM instructors, departments, and universities need to advocate for and implement change.
+We aim to conduct rigorous research that provides the evidence STEM instructors, departments, and universities need to improve education for everyone.
 We use social science research methods combined with biology and STEM perspectives to address our research questions.

-Our research centers on the question: How can we (re)create educational practices in STEM to better support students and instructors?
+Our research centers on the question: How can we create educational practices in STEM to better support students and instructors?

 Projects in the Lab

-Current projects in the lab focus on characterizing the experiences of STEM students with disabilities and exploring how students and instructors can approach teaching and research mentoring to foster students’ own agency.
+Current projects in the lab focus on characterizing the experiences of STEM students and instructors.

 Systematic Reviews

-Many students with disabilities find it difficult to get the support they need in science and math classes in college because STEM instructors are still learning how to best support disabled students in their instruction.
-This systematic literature review project aims to compile existing research about STEM students with disabilities and their instructors.
+This systematic literature review project aims to compile existing research about STEM students and their instructors.
 The goal is to use this information to guide future efforts for change based on empirical findings from the literature.

 Identity Negotiations

 Science identity, or the extent to which an individual sees themselves as a scientist, influences students' persistence in science and science career training pathways.
-Yet, knowledge about how students from certain groups see themselves and perceive others to see them as scientists is still developing.
-For instance, little is currently known about how disabled graduate students see their identities as both scientists and disabled individuals.
+Yet, knowledge about how students see themselves and perceive others to see them as scientists is still developing.

 Journeys & Structures